ignlg/pingkeeper/README.md

                 Prints help information

         -k, --keep-alive
+                Keep COMMAND alive.

-                Run command on start and restart it if command dies
+                Run COMMAND on start, also restart it when it dies.
         -q, --quiet
-                Do not output anything from command output, also reduces -v by 1
+                Do not output anything from COMMAND output, also reduces `-v` by one

-                --use-ping
+        -P, --use-ping
+                Use `ping` to check connection.

-                Use ping command
+                Use system's `ping` command to check network connection.
         -V, --version
                 Prints version information

-        -v
-                Verbose, -v -vv -vvv

         OPTIONS:
-                --hosts <hosts>
+        -H, --hosts <hosts>
+                Space separated list of addresses or hosts (ping).

+                For direct connection: List of IPv4 and IPv6, with or without port.

+                For ping: List of hosts.

-                Hosts to ping, order is ignored [default: 8.8.8.8 8.8.6.6 1.1.1.1 1.0.0.1]
+                Order does not matter, list will be shuffled. [default: 8.8.8.8 8.8.6.6 1.1.1.1 1.0.0.1]
         -m, --max-errors <max-errors>
-                Maximum number of command errors in a row, 0 for infinite [default: 0]
+                Maximum number of COMMAND errors in a row.

-                --network-every <n>
+                0 for infinite.
+Only used by `--keep-alive`. [default: 0] -n, --network-every <n>
+                Network check delay, in seconds.

-                Check network again after this amount of seconds from the latest success [default: 5]
+                Check network again after this amount of seconds from the latest success. [default: 5] --ping-opt <opts>

-                --ping-opt <opts>
-                Options for ping command, only valid with --use-ping [default: -c1]
+                Options for `ping` command, requires `--use-ping` [default: -c1]

-                --port <port>
+        -p, --port <port>
+                Default port to connect, ignored if `--use-ping`.

-                Port to connect on every host, only valid without --use-ping [default: 53]
+                Port to connect if host does not have a port specified. [default: 53] -w, --wait-after-exec <seconds>

-                --wait-after-exec <seconds>
+                Execution delay, in seconds.
-                Seconds to check ping after executing command [default: 5]

-        -s, --signal <signal>
+                Seconds to check network for the first time after executing COMMAND. [default: 5] -s, --signal <signal>
+                Signal to kill COMMAND.
-                Signal to end command on command restart: `SIGINT`, `SIGTERM`, etc [default: SIGINT]

-        -t, --timeout <timeout>
+                Could be any unix signal: `SIGINT`, `SIGTERM`, etc. [default: SIGINT] -t, --timeout <timeout>
-                Timeout in seconds, only valid without --use-ping [default: 2]
+                Timeout in seconds, ignored if `--use-ping` [default: 2]

+        -v <verbose>...
+                Verbosity, -v -vv -vvv.

+                Log levels: 0 = error, 1 = warning, 2 = info, 3 = debug. [default: 0]

         ARGS:
         <COMMAND>